 Our school counselors, Bay Area Community Resource counselors and interns, will be on campus to provide individual and group counseling in dealing with personal issues, alcohol, and tobacco or drug use.
-There will also be an opportunity for our students to participate in an after school intervention course.
-This intervention course is led by a North Bay Security Group counselor.
+There will also be an opportunity for our students to participate in an enrichment intervention course.
+This intervention course is led by a certificated staff.
 This course allows students a safe place to discuss personal issues such as anger management, stress, drugs, alcohol, pregnancy, self-esteem, and family issues.